-DfE (2013) 'Tackling extremism in the UK: report by the Extremism Taskforce'
+DfE (2013) 'Tackling extremism in the UK: report by the Extremism Taskforce' GOV.uk (2021) 'Revised Prevent duty guidance: for England and Wales.'

-DfE (2015) 'The Prevent duty: Departmental advice for schools and childcare providers'

-Prevent Strategy 2011
+Prevent Strategy December 2023

-5.3.2.
+5.2.1.
 This policy will be implemented in conjunction with the school's Child Protection and Safeguarding Policy.